ofnote/gestop/README.md

 * pyautogui

 pyautogui is a GUI automation python module used, in this case, to simulate the movement of the mouse.
 As with other python packages, to be installed through `pip` or package manager e.g. `apt`.

+* Pytorch

+Used to train and deploy the neural net which recognizes gestures.

 ### Usage